solarlabsteam/cosmos-exporter/README.md

 An example of the network where you have to specify all the prefixes manually is Iris, check out the flags example below.

+Additionally, you can pass a `--config` flag with a path to your config file (I use `.toml`, but anything supported by [viper](https://github.com/spf13/viper) should work).

 ## Which networks this is guaranteed to work?